-As Milledgeville begins to cool and her leaves change from one shade to the next, be sure to grab your jacket and take a stroll through her stunning autumn views.
+As Milledgeville begins to cool and her leaves will change from one shade to the next, be sure to grab your jacket and take a stroll through her stunning autumn views this fall.
 It is the perfect time to step out into nature, as the weather is not too hot and not too cold, but just right!
 Experience the harmonious fall atmosphere at some of our favorite locations around Milledgeville--it will leaf you wanting to see more!

 Head to Georgia College’s campus this fall to see stunning architecture amidst a canopy of tall oaks trees.
 Follow paths that lead you through historic red brick buildings with white Corinthian columns and beautiful red-leafed trees in an array on the property.

 Memory Hill Cemetery has been around for 200 years, telling the tales of old through rows and rows of stone.
-The cemetery has people from Georgia’s history such as L.Q.C.
+The cemetery is the final resting place of many of Georgia's most noted citizens such as L.Q.C.
 Lamar, Congressman Carl Vinson, and Flannery O'Connor, early Georgia governors, legislators, college presidents, slaves, and soldiers all buried in this tranquil resting place.
 The cool autumn wind blowing through the tombstones that shine in gold in the sun, coincide to create a serene place for an evening stroll.
 A self-guided walking tour begins at the gazebo at the front of the cemetery and follows numbered signs that correspond to the numbers in the brochure.
 There are 47 points of interest.
 The brochure is available for pick up at the entrance gazebo or for download from their website.

 Lace up your boots for a world full of life and nature for you to go enjoy in the crispy air.
 Hear the crunch of the leaves beneath your feet as you walk alongside the glistening pond at Bartram Forest.
 Birds can be heard singing from the multitude of trees whose branches shade the trails.
 If you are an outdoor enthusiast, Bartram offers an enchanting stroll for your friends to come out and enjoy this fall!